 NEW IN 2020 - Tumblehome Launches New Book!

 THE PUFFIN PLAN - About the Book:

-The Puffin Plan – Restoring Seabirds to Egg Rock and Beyond (Tumblehome, 2020), geared for readers 12 and up, tells the true story of young ornithologist Steve Kress, whose love for puffins inspired a 50-year quest to bring them back to Maine’s islands.
+The Puffin Plan – Restoring Seabirds to Egg Rock and Beyond (Tumblehome, 2020), geared for readers 12 and up, is an award-winning book (IBPA Benjamin Franklin Award winner in the "Teen: Nonfiction [13-18 Years]" category in 2021) that tells the true story of young ornithologist Steve Kress, whose love for puffins inspired a 50-year quest to bring them back to Maine’s islands.
 This once-abundant species was decimated by humans until only two puffins were left in the entire state in 1902.
 Dr. Kress and his team painstakingly restored their populations; today there are more than 1,300 puffin pairs nesting in Maine.
 Project Puffin has become one of the biggest conservation victories of our time because the innovative lessons learned about restoring bird colonies are helping not only puffins, but seabirds worldwide.

 Today, Project Puffin continues to train island stewards to protect the restored puffin colonies so that these endearing birds can continue to thrive.
 This work is now more important than ever because seabirds serve as sentinels of both ocean health and climate change.
 Book sales will help fund Project Puffin’s ongoing field programs and offer internships for future generations of early career biologists.